xAiluros/docxtemplater-image-module-pwndoc/README.md

 Open source docxtemplater image module
 ==========================================
-This repository holds a updated version of docxtemplater image module.
+This repository holds an updated version of docxtemplater image module.

 This package is open source.
 There is also a [paid version](https://docxtemplater.com/modules/image/) maintained by docxtemplater author.